 So TuneIn went searching for a better solution.
 It found one in Adaptive Insights.

-“The first reason we chose Adaptive Insights was its integration with NetSuite,” said McKee, referring to the tight, two-way connectivity between NetSuite ERP and Adaptive Planning—the flagship product in the Adaptive Suite of planning, forecasting, and analytics solutions.
-When it began implementing Adaptive Planning in 2016, TuneIn joined more than 700 NetSuite customers who rely on the integrated solution to enhance planning and reporting.
+“The first reason we chose Adaptive Insights was its integration with NetSuite,” said McKee, referring to the tight, two-way connectivity between NetSuite ERP and Adaptive Insights.
+When it began implementing Adaptive Insights in 2016, TuneIn joined more than 700 NetSuite customers who rely on the integrated solution to enhance planning and reporting.

-By accessing NetSuite data directly from within Adaptive Planning, McKee’s team has eliminated much of the drudgery of spreadsheets.
-“With the click of a few buttons, that information flows seamlessly into Adaptive Planning,” he said.
+By accessing NetSuite data directly from within Adaptive Insights, McKee’s team has eliminated much of the drudgery of spreadsheets.
+“With the click of a few buttons, that information flows seamlessly into Adaptive Insights,” he said.